-There are many signs that it is time to rewire your home, including blown fuses, tripped breakers or lights flickering or burning out quickly.
+There are many signs it may be time to rewire your home, including blown fuses, tripped breakers or lights flickering or burning out quickly.
 Sparks from an outlet, hot switch plates and loose outlets can also signal trouble.
-As a rule, houses more than 40 years old may require updating.
+Houses more than 40 years old may require updating.

 Faulty wiring can cause unimaginable destruction if left unaddressed, but it is a problem that can be solved by rewiring your home.
 Today’s wiring doesn’t use the same metallic material that causes such destruction; the wire is covered in plastic instead.

-The owner of a 1,500-square-foot home can expect to pay about $4,000 to rewire their home based on the national average.
-Thumbtack, a third party service that pairs homeowners with professional service providers, reports that most homeowners pay an average of $2,100 to rewire their home, although prices can range from $1,500 to $10,000 with labor and materials.
+Most homeowners pay an average of $2,100 to rewire their homes, although prices can range from $1,500 to $10,000 with labor and materials, according to Thumbtack, a third-party service that pairs homeowners with professional service providers.
 This comes out to about $2 to $4 per square foot with an average of about $2.75 per square foot.

-You will also need to pay a licensed electrician to do the work.
+You’ll need to pay a licensed electrician to do the work.
 Rates can vary for this type of service and are usually charged by the hour.
-The average cost nationwide ranges from $50 to $100 per hour, with larger cities and more populated areas on the higher end of the scale.
-An industry rule of thumb is to estimate one hour of work for every 100-square-feet of wiring.
+The average cost nationwide ranges from $50 to $100 per hour, with larger cities and more populated areas on the higher end of the scale, according to the website HomeAdvisor, which helps homeowners find pros for their projects.
+An industry rule of thumb is to estimate one hour of work for every 100 square feet of wiring.

-A personal loan will give you the cash you need and you will usually receive the funds in a short time frame.
-You do not need any collateral to qualify, but you will need an income and a good credit score if you want to qualify at a low interest rate.
+A personal loan will usually give you the cash you need in a short time frame.
+You do not need any collateral to qualify, but you will need an income and a good credit score to qualify for a low interest rate.
 This type of loan is great for a rewiring project because you can often get a rate that’s lower than the ones offered by credit card companies, though you will have to have your finances in order to qualify.

 Home equity loan

 A home equity loan allows you to borrow against the equity you have built up in your property.
-As with a personal loan, a home equity loan is a one time loan that you receive in a lump sum, but you use your home as collateral so the lending requirements can be a little more lenient.
-A good credit score will help secure your loan, and offering your home as collateral will allow lenders to feel confident in your ability for repayment, so this type of loan usually has a much lower interest rate than a personal loan.
+As with a personal loan, a home equity loan is a one-time loan that you receive in a lump sum.
+Because you use your home as collateral, the lending requirements can be a little more lenient.
+A good credit score will help secure your loan, and offering your home as collateral will allow lenders to feel confident in your ability for repayment, so a home equity loan usually has a much lower interest rate than a personal loan.

 Home equity line of credit

-A home equity line of credit could be the best solution for you if you anticipate having multiple phases of your rewiring project or you aren’t sure of the full cost up front.
-A HELOC works like a credit card in that you’ll receive access to a line of credit with a limit that’s a percentage of your home equity and you can borrow from it several times.
-A HELOC uses your home as collateral, which means the interest rates are often lower than credit cards or personal loans, and as you repay what you borrow it frees up more available credit for reuse.
+A home equity line of credit (HELOC) could be the best solution if you anticipate having multiple phases of your rewiring project or you aren’t sure of the full cost up front.
+A HELOC works like a credit card in that you’ll receive access to a line of credit with a limit.
+As you repay what you borrow, it frees up more available credit for you to reuse.
+A HELOC uses your home as collateral, which means its interest rates are often lower than those for credit cards or personal loans.

 While rewiring a home is expensive, the good news is that you usually only need to do it once, so you will not have to worry about recurring expenses or ongoing projects.
-It’s important to do things the right way, though, and use the best materials and services possible to ensure the safety of your home.
-This is one project where you do not want to cut corners because rewiring your home can literally save your life.
+It’s important, though, to use the best materials and services possible to ensure the safety of your home.
+This is one project where you do not want to cut corners; rewiring your home can literally save your life.